ketscool/polystrap/README.md

 -------------
 Continuation of development will include priority level items such as:
 + Fixing horizontal scrollbar when drawer menu is pulled
++ Need to spend bit more time on Top search bar
 + Upgrade to bootstrap 3.2.0
 + Create scaffolding
 + Create more animated effects